hl7au/au-fhir-base/input/pagecontent/terminology.md

 See the [FHIR terminology section]({{site.data.fhir.path}}terminologies-valuesets.html) for a complete discussion on value sets and a list of value set names used in FHIR.
 Many value sets used in this guide are defined in the base FHIR specification.

 The following value sets are unique to this guide and not listed in the base FHIR specification.
-The "Available from" column indicates the source or location where the value set can be accessed, while the "Publisher" column identifies the organisation responsible for maintaining the value set.
+The "Available from" column indicates the location where the value set can be accessed, and the "Publisher" column identifies the organisation responsible for maintaining the value set.

 |ValueSet|Profile where used|Available from|Publisher|
 |---|---|---|---|